rpldy/react-uploady/packages/ui/uploady/README.md

 ### useFileInput

-When customInput prop is set to true.
-Uploady will not create its own file input element.
+When customInput prop is set to true, Uploady will not create its own file input element.
 In this case, Uploady will wait for a ref to an existing input.

 The way you pass in your own input element is by using this hook.

 In case Uploady wasn't provided with a destination prop or if it doesn't have a URL property, Uploady will check whether the input resides in a form.
-It will then use the form's action and method to set the upload endpoint and method.
+It will then use the form's action and method to set the upload endpoint and request method.

 > In case the form's attributes were used for the upload destination, updating the form's attributes dynamically won't affect the uploader configuration once it was set.